Exploring your home loan options

 Things to think about

-If interest rates decrease, your interest rate won't which means you won't benefit from reduced repayments.
+If interest rates decrease, your fixed interest rate won't, which means you won’t benefit from reduced repayments.
 And while fixed rate home loans offer stability, they may not provide as much flexibility as variable rate home loans.
 Typically, extra repayments are limited or capped, and if you decide to switch loans during the fixed period, you may have to pay a break cost fee, which can be expensive.
 It's important to note that break fees are calculated at the time of requesting a break of the fixed loan, so you should be confident that your circumstances won't change during the specified period of your fixed rate loan to avoid these fees.

 Types of property loans